 This can be as simple as sitting in front of a window—and I’ll be talking about other lighting options further down in the post.

 You can also buy a higher quality webcam than what comes with your computer.
 This is often still cheaper than buying a new camera, but the quality can be comparable.
 Teachable uses a webcam like this for the webinars we host.

 Your cellphone camera

 On a similar note, you can use your cell phone camera to record your video content.
-Again, I caution you to be aware of your lighting when filming because that's going to make a huge difference in quality.
+Again, we caution you to be aware of your lighting when filming because that’s going to make a huge difference in quality.

 If you’re using your cellphone, consider investing in a phone tripod.
 Otherwise you’ll find yourself playing a balancing act trying to get your camera steady and level.
 Most tripods on Amazon are under $15.